Read the 2023 Amended State Legislative Agenda here

 The City of Spokane Valley, incorporated March 31, 2003, is a non-charter code city and operates under a Council-Manager plan of government.
 It is governed under the optional municipal code of RCW Chapter 35A.
 Under this form of government, legislative authority is concentrated in the elected City Council, which hires a professional administrator to implement its policies.
 The executive branch is led by the City Manager.
 Read more in the Spokane Valley Governance Manual.

-There are seven positions on the City Council, and all council positions are at-large positions.
+The seven City Council positions are at-large.
 Councilmembers are generally elected to four-year terms, with elections held every two years.
-For continuity, position terms are staggered by two years so that all positions are not open for election at the same time.
+For continuity, position terms are staggered by two years to ensure all positions are not open for election at the same time.

-As a result of the work of the Spokane Valley Independent Salary Commission, as documented in their final report which can be viewed here effective February 26, 2019, the monthly salary of the mayor is $1,775 and the monthly salary of each councilmember is $1,415.
+As a result of the work of the Spokane Valley Independent Salary Commission, as documented in their final report, the monthly salary of the mayor is $2,250 and the monthly salary of each councilmember is $1,800 effective April 19, 2022.

-Video taped Council meetings air on Comcast Channel 14 at 6:00 p.m. on the Monday following the meeting.
-Live webcasts of City Council meetings are available on our SVTV WebChannel, where you can also view archived videotapes of other Council meetings.
+Council meetings air live on Xfinity (Comcast) Channel 14 Live and our SVTV WebChannel, where you can also view archived meetings.